 The monastery was established to serve as a Jesuit monks' summer resort, but it passed into the hands of other Catholic orders after some years.

-The first years, this monastery was used as a place of meditation for Jesuit monks, but in the next years, it passed into the hands of other Catholic orders.
-The building has two storeys and many ancillary wings.
-Although it is totally deserted today, it is kept in relatively good condition.
-Visitors can see the kitchen, the laundry rooms, stables, and cells.
+Although it is deserted today, it stays in relatively good condition.
+It has two stories and many ancillary wings.
+Visitors can admire the kitchen, laundry rooms, stables, and cells.
 As the building has not been restored, special attention is required during the visit.

 How to get there

-The Monastery of Kalamitsa is located in Melanes village.
+The Monastery of Kalamitsia is located in Melanes village.

-Car rental: Τhere's the option of renting a car in Naxos with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Monastery of Kalamitsa and many other places of interest in Naxos at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a car rental allows visitors to discover the Monastery of Kalamitsia and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the port of Naxos.
-There are few buses from Chora to Melanes during the day.
+There are buses from Chora to Melanes during the day.
+Line 4 reaches Melanes.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.